Arcodiant/StarDocs/docs/topics/careers/missions/delivery.md

 ## Delivery Mission

-1. Open your Mobiglass (++f1++) and the Contracts app, select Delivery and accept a delivery mission or evaluation from the Delivery section.
+1. Open your Mobiglass (++f1++) and the Contracts app, select Delivery and accept a delivery mission or evaluation.

     ![Delivery Contract](./images/delivery/contract.jpg){ width=600 }